I-25 Express Lanes

-The High Performance Transportation Enterprise (HPTE) and Colorado Department of Transportation (CDOT) announced the opening of the northbound North I-25 Express Lanes to traffic.
-The lanes go to 120th Avenue from the existing Central I-25 Express Lanes in Denver, which ends at US 36.
+In the spring, the High Performance Transportation Enterprise (HPTE) and CDOT announced the opening of both the northbound and southbound I-25 Express Lanes to traffic.
+The lanes go to 120th Avenue from the existing Central 1-25 Express Lanes in Denver, which ends at US 36.

-As of February 2016, the project is approximately 90 percent complete.
+As of June 2016, the project is approximately 95 percent complete.

-Sound wall Update
+Sound Wall Update

-Please note, all work is weather dependent and schedules are subject to change.
+Please note: All work is weather dependent and schedules are subject to change.

 Working Hours and Impacts